 The majority of students who enroll at the University of Michigan Medical School apply for financial aid.
 We require only two applications to be considered for all types of institutional and federal aid available through the med school, including scholarships, grants and loans:

-- U-M Medical School Financial Aid Application: Start your U-M aid application →
+- U-M Medical School Financial Aid Application: Start your U-M aid application.

+Returning (current) students must submit both the FAFSA and UMMS applications by February 15th to be eligible for financial aid.
 If we need any supplemental materials from you after that, we’ll let you know.

 Three details to note about financial aid at the University of Michigan Medical School: